-We continue to build deep-seated client relationships by selling directly and through our manufacturer representatives and distributor channels.
+We continue to develop client relationships by selling directly and through our various strategic partner channels.
 We are focused on recruiting new representatives and distributors, but also helping those who have been with us for several years to become even more productive.
-Direct sales and distribution channels have increased our end user interaction and allowed us to respond to customer needs more quickly.
-Our Active Power branded sales channel contributed 58%, 68% and 59% of our revenues during 2006, 2007 and 2008, respectively.
+Direct sales through our own employees and our manufacturer's representatives and distribution channels have increased our end user interaction and allowed us to respond to customer needs more quickly.
+Our Active Power branded sales channels contributed 68%, 59%, and 76% of our total revenue during 2007, 2008 and 2009, respectively.